tarantool/docker/README.md

 Optional.
 Used as the multiplier for computing the sizes of memory chunks that tuples are stored in.
-A lower value may result in less wasted memory depending on the total amount of memory available and the distribution of item sizes.
+A lower value may result in less wasted memory, depending on the total amount of memory available and the distribution of item sizes.
 Default is `1.05`.

 ### `TARANTOOL_MEMTX_MAX_TUPLE_SIZE`